education

 I presently facilitate a study group for Capra Course, which uses The Systems View of Life as a textbook.
 This undergraduate level class covers the biological, cognitive, social, and ecological dimensions of life and highlights some of their implications for economics, design, spirituality, law, and politics.
 It advances ecoliteracy.
 As a facilitator, I help students from diverse intellectual backgrounds integrate the interdisciplinary material, including the conversational fluency in mathematics, physics, biology, and chemistry.

-This season, students study in four languages, in eleven study groups, in dozens of countries.
+Each season, students study in four languages, in about twelve study groups, in dozens of countries.
+They join a global network of over 3,000 alumni.

-Enrollment is now open for Fall 2023, with tiered pricing as well as scholarships available to make the course widely accessible.
+Enrollment is now open for Spring 2024, with tiered pricing as well as scholarships available to make the course widely accessible.

 I wish my participants all the best as we work to build worlds of mutual flourishing.